-Traditional room service dining procedures will be replaced with no-contact delivery methods.
-Limited buffet service will be served by a worker in personal protective equipment, and sneeze and cough screens will be present at all food displays.
+Traditional room service dining procedures might be replaced with no-contact delivery methods.
+Limited buffet service may be served by a worker in personal protective equipment, and sneeze and cough screens will be present at all food displays.
 Employees will keep a physical distance from each other in dining rooms and other shared spaces.
-Front desk workers will use every other station.